tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 be composed of genes, proteins and even compounds.
 For simplicity. the term gene sets is used throughtout this text.

+## Functional Annotations Systems

+This section introduces a small selection of functional annotation systems provided by Bioconductor.
+This includes code to inspect how the annotation data is organized and how to access it.

 ## Gene Ontology DB

 ``` r